Aetherinox/pause-windows-updates/README.md

 <div align="center">
 <h6>No updates until 12-31-2051</h6>
-<h1>♾️ Pause Windows Update ♾️</h1>
+<h1>♾️ Windows Personalization Utility ♾️</h1>

 <br />

-<p>A registry tweak and batch utility which allows you to pause Windows updates up until 12-31-2051.</p>
+<p>Windows Personalization Utility (WPU) - A registry tweak and batch utility which allows you to pause Windows updates up until 12-31-2051 and take back the privacy on your system.</p>

 <br />